 - These three vaccines are combined into one (FVCRP vaccine)

 - Chlamydophila felis

-Of these vaccines, rabies is the only one that is required by law in most states.
-Check the status of your state using this table compiled by the American Veterinary Medical Association.
+Of these vaccines, rabies is the only one that is required by law in most U.S. states.
+Check the requirements in your state using this table compiled by the American Veterinary Medical Association.

 How are Vaccines Administered to Cats?

-A cat’s immune system starts to adapt following a vaccine.
-This will mean they seem under the weather.
-This is only a concern if they do not quickly recover.
+A cat’s immune system starts to adapt following a vaccine, which means that a cat may feel sick.
+This is only a concern if it does not quickly recover.
 Some common side effects of feline vaccinations include: